marconunesrj/microservices-demo-final/README.md

 # Running the application com Docker e por dentro do Projeto
 - Please enter the correct credentials in twitter4j.properties file.
 - Then go to docker-compose folder and run:
-     - docker-compose -f keycloak_authorization_server.yml up -d
-     - docker-compose -f common.yml -f elastic_cluster.yml -f kafka_cluster.yml up -d
+     - docker-compose -f keycloak_authorization_server.yml -f common.yml -f elastic_cluster.yml -f kafka_cluster.yml -f redis_cluster.yml -f monitoring_local.yml up -d

 - Then run the microservices in the following order:
+     - ConfigServer
+     - DiscoveryService
-     - config-server
+     - GatewayService
      - TwitterToKafkaService
      - KafkaToElasticService
      - Then run one of the two implementations below